lawlz/PSToThePeople/README.md

         * the many ways, from csv, xml, windows form type, list, table, etc
             * convertto-csv, convertto-xml, out-gridview, format-list, format-table, out-host

-2. PowerShell Profiles
+2. **PowerShell Profiles**
     * Like in Bash, but PS has it too!
         * some configuration required - depedning on how you are accessing PS
-            * VSCode has a path
-            * ISE has a path
-            * PS Terminal has a path..
+            * VSCode, ISE, PowerShell, PSCore, all have a different profile location...
         * Luckily there is a common default path, for current user:
             `$home\Documents\WindowsPowerShell\profile.ps1`
           * New PSCore profile path: